-The grandson of Holocaust survivors and a Baltimore native, Kowitz attended Clemson University, where he put together a superlative senior season, batting .403, launching a 37-game hit streak, and stealing 34 bases in 66 games.
-He was selected by the Atlanta Braves in the ninth round of the 1990 amateur draft.
-He spent the next five years in the Braves minor league system until David Justice was sidelined with an injury and a big league opportunity was finally presented.
-Kowitz doubled in his first major-league at-bat and saw steady action over the course of the next ten games, in which he managed to play all three outfield positions.
-His debut double was his only extra-base hit, and he ended up batting .161 before being sent back down.
-Kowitz spent the ensuing four years playing at the AAA level for both the Tigers and the Blue Jays organizations before joining an independent league for a single season in 2000.
-His contribution to the Atlanta Braves during the 1995 season earned him a World Series ring.
+A grandson of Holocaust survivors, Kowitz attended Clemson University, where he put together a superlative senior season, batting .403, launching a 37-game hit streak and stealing 34 bases in 66 games.
+The Baltimore native was selected by the Atlanta Braves in the ninth round of the 1990 amateur draft.
+He spent the next five years in the Braves’ minor-league system until David Justice was sidelined with an injury and a big-league opportunity was finally presented.
+Kowitz doubled in his first major-league at-bat and saw steady action over the course of the next 10 games, in which he managed to play all three outfield positions.
+His debut double was his only extra-base hit, and he ended up batting .161 before being sent down.
+Kowitz spent the ensuing four years playing at the AAA level for both the Tigers’ and the Blue Jays’ organizations before joining an independent league for a single season in 2000.
+His contribution to the Braves during the 1995 season earned him a World Series ring.

 At Clemson, Brian was selected as the 1990 Atlantic Coast Conference Player of the Year.